dominickp/DataPreflight/README.md

 # DataPreflight
-A utility to preflight databases.
+A utility to preflight spreadsheets.

 ## Installation
 ```